 Jessica has many years of experience in political advocacy and in organizational development.
-She has held many leadership roles, including Chair of the Hamilton-Wentworth District School Board and President of the United Way Burlington, Hamilton-Wentworth.
-Having a disabled sister, Jessica is aware of the challenges faced by persons living with disabilities.
+She has held various leadership roles, including Chair of the Hamilton-Wentworth District School Board and President of the United Way Burlington, Hamilton-Wentworth.
+Having a sister who is intellectually challenged, Jessica is aware of the difficulties faced by persons living with disabilities.

 Shirley is a tireless advocate for senior’s issues.
 She has been on the Board of Directors for the Older Adult Centres' Association of Ontario's, the Hamilton Seniors Advisory Committee, the Ancaster Community Services Board, the Steering Committee for the Council on Aging, was a school board Trustee, was the recipient of the Hamilton Senior of the Year in 2012 and the Queen's Diamond Jubilee Medal.
 In 2014 Shirley received the O.A.C.A.O.'s Person of Distinction Award.

 Having been handicapped his whole life with personal experience with wheelchairs, crutches (high school), braces, prosthetics, canes and now scooters, he is well acquainted with the challenges of transportation and freedom of movement as it relates to quality of life.
 His working career was with the mid and large size companies in sales and marketing followed by his own small office services business (now retired).
 Over the years, Bruce has had many volunteer and leadership roles in non-profit and local organizations.

 Kristina holds an Honours Bachelor of Arts degree from McMaster University.
 She is familiar with challenges faced by persons living with disabilities and has a great deal of experience with DARTS as a caregiver.
 Kristina is a volunteer helping those suffering from Dementia and the disabled.